leizmonk/snowball-slackbot/README.md

 ### What is this?
 Snowball is a Slackbot that will periodically send reminder messages to designated users in specified GitHub organizations about:
   - pull requests that they have been asked to review
-  - changes requested by reviewers on a pull request (these are sent to the pull request author)
+  - changes requested by reviewers on a pull request (sent to PR author)
+  - approved pull requests that have not been merged (sent to PR author)

 The inspiration behind this project came from an engineering team retrospective at the project author's company (<a href="http://www.phido.io/" target="_blank">Phido.io</a>) in which team members expressed that these types of reminders get lost in email.
 A decision was made that a Slackbot would offer a better delivery system for such reminders.